ImronShah/data_visualisation_portfolio/README.md

 ### Combined Plot
 ![Combined Plot](./Images_for_Git/combined_plot.png)
-*Description: Note that there is a new operator, %in%, in the code above.
-It’s extremely handy for subsetting.
-Here it’s used with a vector written on the fly, but you can also use a variable that contains a vector you made previously.*
+*Description: The new operator, %in%, in the code above is handy for subsetting.
+Here it’s used with a vector written on the fly, but a variable that contains a vector made previously can also be used.*

 ### Brew Combined Plot
 ![Brew Combined Plot](./Images_for_Git/brew_combined_plot.png)